krisluczka/zsk23/README.md

   Documentation is currently available only in Polish.

   Next main goal's are:
-  	- to rewrite whole program using stringstream's.
+- to rewrite whole program using stringstream's
+- to rewrite PRN algorithm
-   	- floating point numbers
+- to add floating point numbers
-    	- functions and preprocessor directives
+- to add functions and preprocessor directives